docker/cli/docs/reference/commandline/build.md

 ### Tarball contexts

-If you pass an URL to a remote tarball, the URL itself is sent to the daemon:
+If you pass a URL to a remote tarball, the URL itself is sent to the daemon:

 ```console
 $ docker build http://server/context.tar.gz
 ```

-The download operation will be performed on the host the Docker daemon is running on, which is not necessarily the same host from which the build command is being issued.
+The download operation will be performed on the host the Docker daemon is running on, which isn't necessarily the same host from which the build command is being issued.
 The Docker daemon will fetch `context.tar.gz` and use it as the build context.
-Tarball contexts must be tar archives conforming to the standard `tar` UNIX format and can be compressed with any one of the 'xz', 'bzip2', 'gzip' or 'identity' (no compression) formats.
+Tarball contexts must be tar archives conforming to the standard `tar` Unix format and can be compressed with any one of the `xz`, `bzip2`, `gzip` or `identity` (no compression) formats.

 ### Text files